rgcr/m-cli/Readme.md

 #  m-cli

-:boom: Swiss Army Knife for Mac OS X !
+:boom: **Swiss Army Knife for Mac OS X !**

-It doesn't have dependencies, it's simple, modular and extensible.
+## The difference

+**m-cli** differs from other mac command line tools in that:

+* Its main purpose is to manage administrative tasks and do it easier
+* You don't need any 3rd party tool to install it because it doesn't have dependencies
+* The installation is very easy and doesn't require intervention
+* It only uses OS X commands

 ## Installation